DINNER TURNS SOUR

 From this position of wonder, Tim can now, instead of addressing the individual items, search for more information to explore a larger issue of narrative.
 He may be in a better position to ask Jen about what might be going on?
 He may even think to look at the calendar and see that he forgot Valentine’s Day.

 There is certainly a lot more that needs to happen after this starting position to rectify the situation, he still forgot Valentine’s Day afterall.
 But by starting from a place of curiosity and wonder rather than defense and attack, Tim will be better placed to understand what is really going on and how to move to a better place.

-The complexities of minds of human beings can not be overstated.
+The complexities of minds of human beings cannot be overstated.
 We are strange beasts at times finding our own meaning, reason and logic in very odd places.
-What most neuroscientists and behavioural economist agree is that while facts and logic may guide our thinking, emotions are the driver with a hold of the decision making steering wheel.
+What most neuroscientists and behavioral economist agree is that while facts and logic may guide our thinking, emotions are the driver with a hold of the decision-making steering wheel.